chetan-chowdhari-27/chetan-chowdhari-27/readme.md

 # Hello! 👋 I'm Chetan Chowdhari

-## From Software Engineer to Data Scientist 🚀
+## From Software Engineer to Azure Data Engineer 🚀

-As a seasoned WordPress Developer, I'm passionate about leveraging my skills to drive insights and innovation in the field of Data Science.
+As a seasoned WordPress Developer, I'm passionate about leveraging my skills to drive insights and innovation in the field of Data Engineering.
 I'm excited to share my journey, projects, and learnings with you on this GitHub profile.

-### Expanding My Skill Set 📚
+## Expanding My Skill Set 📚

 I'm constantly learning and expanding my expertise in:

-* **Machine Learning (ML)**: Building predictive models and solving complex problems
+- **Data Engineering**: Building robust data pipelines and workflows
-* **Statistics**: Understanding data distributions and making informed decisions
+- **Azure Data Services**: Utilizing tools like Azure Data Factory, Azure Synapse Analytics, and Azure Databricks
-* **Python programming**: Mastering the language of Data Science
+- **SQL**: Querying, managing, and optimizing large datasets
-* **Deep Learning**: Exploring neural networks and their applications
+- **Python Programming**: Mastering the language for data manipulation and automation
-* **Power BI**: Creating interactive and informative visualizations
+- **ETL Processes**: Extracting, transforming, and loading data efficiently
-* **SQL**: Querying and managing large datasets
+- **Power BI**: Creating interactive and informative visualizations
-* **Natural Language Processing (NLP)**: Extracting insights from text data
+- **Azure Machine Learning**: Exploring ML models and their deployments on Azure
-* **Advanced Excel**: Unlocking the power of spreadsheet analysis
+- **Data Warehousing**: Designing and managing scalable data warehouses
-* **Computer Vision (CV)**: Building image and video analysis models
+- **DevOps**: Implementing CI/CD pipelines for data projects
-* **Cloud deployment with AWS and Azure**: Scaling Data Science projects to the cloud
+- **Cloud Deployment with AWS and Azure**: Scaling data projects to the cloud

-### What You Can Expect from My GitHub 🚀
+## What You Can Expect from My GitHub 🚀

-* **Projects**: Follow my journey from WordPress Developer to Data Scientist, with projects showcasing my growth and expertise
+- **Projects**: Follow my journey from WordPress Developer to Azure Data Engineer, with projects showcasing my growth and expertise
-* **Code implementations**: Explore my implementations of ML, NLP, CV, and other Data Science concepts
+- **Code Implementations**: Explore my implementations of ETL processes, data pipelines, and Azure data services
-* **Visualizations**: Discover interactive and informative visualizations created using Power BI and other tools
+- **Visualizations**: Discover interactive and informative visualizations created using Power BI and other tools
-* **Cloud deployment demos**: Learn how to deploy Data Science projects to AWS and Azure
+- **Cloud Deployment Demos**: Learn how to deploy data projects to Azure and AWS

-### Let's Connect and Collaborate! 📬
+## Let's Connect and Collaborate! 📬

-Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/chetan-chowdhari/) or [Twitter](https://twitter.com/yourusername).
-Let's learn, grow, and conquer the world of Data Science together! 💡
+Feel free to reach out to me through [LinkedIn](https://www.linkedin.com) or [Twitter](https://www.twitter.com).
+Let's learn, grow, and conquer the world of Data Engineering together! 💡